lehovec/gods/README.md

 #### Notes
 Lib is not tested and I am beginner at Go.
 Please criticize my code or my english and creates issues.
 Thanks.
-Test will be added later.
+Test will be added later just as errors documentation.

 #### Support
 If you do have a contribution for the package feel free to put up a Pull Request or open Issue.